xanhex/teledate/README.md

 Bot commands:

 - `/start` - Start the bot
-- `/database` - Manage the database
+- `/database` - Manage the database / Create user
 - `/end` - End the conversation.

+From the main menu you can perform commands with messages:

+- `Status` - get current record timiline
+- `Add record` - add new record or update the current one
+- `Graph` - draw a graph of your activity timelines (x - dates, y - hours)
+- `Reminder` - set or unset reminder with specified time interval (default: 48 hours)

 ## Technologies